fs.promises and FileHandle Cleanup

 console.log(tsFile);

-The through-line is resource ownership.
+The main rule is ownership.
 Path helpers are best when one call owns the whole operation.
-FileHandle is best when you need one open descriptor across several operations, but then closure must be explicit: try/finally, await using, or a stream with well-understood autoClose behavior.
+FileHandle is best when several operations need one open descriptor.
+Once you choose FileHandle, choose the cleanup path too - try/finally, await using, or a stream with clear autoClose behavior.